NHS England Primary Care Prescribing Guidance

 Guidance on the prescribing of Gluten-free Foods

 In March 2017, the Department of Health and Social Care (DHSC) launched a consultation to seek views on proposals on whether to make changes to the availability of gluten free (GF) foods that are prescribed on NHS prescriptions.
 Following the consultation, DHSC announced in February 2018 that the Minister’s preferred option was to retain a limited range of gluten-free bread and mix products on prescription.
-This means that GF foods from the following categories will no longer be available for prescribing; biscuits, cereals, cooking aids, grains/flours and pasta.
-The majority of consultation responses were in favour of this.

 In PSNC’s response to the consultation, it recognised the financial challenge that the NHS is currently facing and it consequently suggested that gluten-free prescribing should be restricted to the prescribing of staple products for patients who cannot afford or cannot buy gluten-free products in the local food outlets they are able to access.